Clustering Partially Observed Graphs via Convex Optimization: Proofs

-We now overview the main steps in the proof of Theorem \ref{thr2} and \ref{thm:partial}; the following sections provide details.
-Recall that we would like to show that $\K^*$ and $\B^*$ corresponding to the optimal clustering is the unique optimum of our convex program (\ref{eq:partial_conv_prog}).
-This involves the following steps:
+We overview the main steps in the proof of Theorem~\ref{thm:partial}; details are provided in Sections~\ref{sec:step1}--\ref{sec:step3} to follow.
+We would like to show that the pair $ (\B^*,\K^*) $ corresponding to the true clustering is the unique optimal solution to our convex program~(\ref{eq:partial_conv_prog}).
+This involves the following three steps.

+{Step 1:} We show that it suffices to consider an equivalent model for the observation and disagreements.
+This model is easier to handle, especially when the observation probability and density gap are vanishingly small, which is the regime of interest in this paper.

-{\bf Step 1:} Write down sub-gradient based first-order sufficient conditions that need to be satisfied for $\K^*,\B^*$ to be the unique optimum of (\ref{eq:partial_conv_prog}).
-In our case, this involves showing the existence of a matrix $\Q$ -- the {\em dual certificate} -- that satisfies certain properties.
-This step is technically involved -- requiring us to delve into the intricacies of sub-gradients since our convex function is not smooth -- but otherwise standard.
-Luckily for us, this has been done by \cite{cspw,candeswrightma}.
+{Step 2:} We write down the sub-gradient based first-order sufficient conditions that need to be satisfied for $ (\B^*,\K^*) $ to be the unique optimum of (\ref{eq:partial_conv_prog}).
+In our case, this involves showing the existence of a matrix $\W$---the {\em dual certificate}---that satisfies certain properties.
+This step is technical---requiring us to deal with the intricacies of sub-gradients since our convex function is not smooth---but otherwise standard.
+Luckily for us, this has been done previously \citep{cspw,candeswrightma,xiaodongli}.

-{\bf Step 2:} Using the assumptions made on the optimal clustering and its disagreements $(\K^*,\B^*)$, construct a candidate dual certificate $\Q$ that meets the requirements -- and thus certifies $\K^*,\B^*$ as being the unique optimum.
-This is where the ``art" of the proof lies: different assumptions on the $\K^*,\B^*$ (e.g. we look at deterministic and random assumptions) and different ways to construct this $\Q$ will result in different performance guarantees.
+{Step 3:} Using the assumptions made on the true clustering $ \K^* $ and its disagreements $\B^*$, we construct a candidate dual certificate $\W$ that meets the requirements in step 2, and thus certify $(\B^*,\K^*)$ as being the unique optimum.

-The crucial second step is where we go beyond the existing literature on matrix splitting \cite{cspw,candeswrightma}.
-In particular, our sparse and low-rank matrices have a lot of additional structure, and we use some of this in new ways to generate dual certificates.
-This leads to much more powerful performance guarantees than those that could be obtained via a direct application of existing sparse and low-rank matrix splitting results.
+The crucial Step 3 is where we go beyond the existing literature on matrix splitting \citep{cspw,candeswrightma,xiaodongli}.
+These results assume the observation probability and/or density gap is at least a constant, and hence do not apply to our setting.
+Here we provide a refined analysis, which leads to better performance guarantees than those that could be obtained via a direct application of existing sparse and low-rank matrix splitting results.